heesoo-jang/starter-hugo-academic/content/publication/example-socialmediapolicy/index.md

 ---
-title: "[Info, Comm, & Society] Social Media Policy in Two Dimensions: Understanding the Role of Anti-establishment Beliefs and Political Ideology in Americans’ Attribution of Responsibility regarding Online Content"
+title: "Social Media Policy in Two Dimensions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here